melecir/SD-Card-Driver-Library-For-AVR-MicroControllers/README.md

-# SD-Card-Driver-Lib-For-AVR-MicroControllers
+# SD Memory Card Library for AVR Microcontrollers

-SD Card Driver Library For AVR MicroControllers.
-It is tested in CodeVisionAVR IDE and ATMEGA32A
+Note: I originally wrote this small library back in 2012 while working on my university project, Wave Audio Player with AVR Microcontrollers and an SD Card.
+I'm sharing it here as a way to preserve the memory and reflect on that time.

 # How to Use: